Perspective | This year couldn’t get any scarier, so I spent the night alone in a haunted house

 4:32 p.m.

-To get to Linville Manor, you have to drive have through a typical American suburb before you reach a gravel road that winds up a hill to the four-acre property.
+To get to Linville Manor, you have to drive through a typical American suburb before you reach a gravel road that winds up a hill to the four-acre property.
 If you had to pick which house in the neighborhood was haunted, there is no contest.

 I clanged the lion head door-knocker of the big white house, and a rush of nervous anticipation shot through me.
 The owners, Winn Brewer and Josh Yetter Clark, swung open the door to welcome me, their only guest that evening.
 We immediately embarked on what would become a nearly three-hour tour, detailing every supernatural occurrence at the estate, either witnessed by the hosts or by overnight guests.